 Current opportunities to have your say

-This is where you can find details of a range of active CCG engagement work and surveys.
+This is where you can find details of a range of active CCG engagement work, surveys and events.
 We will also add links to relevent local and national health consultations and surveys that are seeking views from people like you.
 They are your chance to have your say on health issues important to you and to help shape the healthcare services and policies of the future.

 Please note that some surveys are from non-NHS organisations and hyperlinks may re-direct you to external web sites.